anbox-cloud/discourse-docs/exp/containers.md

 ### Possible container status

-Throughout its lifetime, a container moves through different stages depending on the state it's currently in.
+A container moves through different stages and correspondingly have the following status depending on its current state.

 Status            |  Description
 ----------------|------------
-`created`     | AMS has created an internal database object for the container and will schedule the container onto a suitable LXD node next.
+`created`     | AMS has created an internal database object for the container and will next schedule the container onto a suitable LXD node.
-`prepared` | AMS has decided on which LXD node the container will be placed.
+`prepared` | AMS has decided the LXD node on which it will schedule the container.
-`started` | The container was started and is now booting.
+`started` | The container is started and now booting.
 During the boot sequence, possible hooks are executed.
 Only when all hooks have been executed, the container will switch to `running`.
 `running` | The container is fully up and running.
 `stopped` | The container is fully stopped and will be deleted by AMS.
 `deleted` | The container is deleted and will be removed from the AMS database soon.